 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \boxtimes No \square The registrant was not a public company as of June 30, 2020 and therefore it cannot calculate the aggregate market value of its voting and non-voting common shares held by non-affiliates as of such date.
-As of April 30, 2021, 16,377,622 Class A ordinary shares, par value \$0.0001 per share, and 4,094,406 Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding.
+7262(b)) by the registered public accounting firm that prepa ared or issued its audit report.
+Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆 registrant was not a public company as of June 30, 2020 and therefore it cannot calculate the aggregate market value of its voting and non-voting non shares held by non-affiliates as of such date.
+March 29, 2021, 16,377,622 Class A ordinary shares, par value \$0.0001 per share, and 4,094,406 Class B ordinary shares, par value \$0.0001 per years issued and outstanding

 Documents Incorporated by Reference: Certain information contained in the registrant's prospectus dated November 23, 2020, as filed with the Securities and Exchange Commission ("SEC") on November 24, 2020, pursuant to Rule 424(b)(4) (SEC File No. 333-249066) is incorporated into certain portions of Part I, Item 1 and Item 1A, and Part III, Item 13, as disclosed herein.

 GENESIS PARK ACQUISITION CORP.
-FORM 10-K/A TABLE OF CONTENTS
+FORM 10-K TABLE OF CONTENTS

+PART I

-PART I Item 1.
+Item 1.
+Business.

 Item 1A.
+Risk Factors.
+9

 Item 1B.
+Unresolved Staff Comments.
+20

 Item 2.
+Properties.
+20

 Item 3.
+Legal Proceedings.
+20

 Item 4.
-Business.
-Risk Factors.
-Unresolved Staff Comments.
-Properties.
-Legal Proceedings.
 Mine Safety Disclosures.
+20

+PART II

-20 20 20 20 20 PART II Item 5.
+Item 5.
 Market for Registrant's Common Equity, Related Shareholder Matters and Issuer Purchases of Equity Securities.
+2

-2 Item 6.
+Item 6.
 Selected Financial Data.
+23

-28 Item 7.
+Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.
+2

-28 Item 7A.
+Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk.
+25

-29 Item 8.
+Item 8.
 Financial Statements and Supplementary Data.
+25

-29 Item 9.
+Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosures.
+25

-29 Item 9A.
+Item 9A.
 Controls and Procedures.
+25

-29 Item 9B.
+Item 9B.
 Other Information.
+29

+PART III

-29 PART III Item 10.
+Item 10.
 Directors, Executive Officers and Corporate Governance.
+30

-30 Item 11.
+Item 11.
 Executive Compensation.
+3:

-33 Item 12.
+Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Shareholder Matters.
+30

-30 Item 13.
+Item 13.
 Certain Relationships and Related Transactions, and Director Independence.
+39

-39 Item 14.
+Item 14.
 Principal Accounting Fees and Services.
+39

+PART IV

-39 PART IV Item 15.
-Exhibits, Financial Statement Schedules, 40 Item 16.
+Item 15.
+Exhibits, Financial Statement Schedules.
+40

+Item 16.
 Form 10-K Summary.
 4